glowkeeper/P3D/docs/labs/week5Session12024.md

 ### Render Textures

 A [render texture](https://docs.unity3d.com/Manual/render-texture-landing.html) is a type of [texture](https://docs.unity3d.com/Manual/Textures-landing.html) that Unity creates and updates at run time.
-You can use render textures for to stream the contents of cameras and show that content in-game.
+You can use render textures to stream the output of cameras that then behave like in-game video.

 ### Video Players